InspiryThemes/realhomes-docs/docs/mortgage-calculator.md

 ![RealHomes Documentation](images/widgets/mc-property-meta-field.png)

 The new **Mortgage Calculator section/widget will not display for the Properties available for Rent**.
-The Rent status is determined from the Customizer settings shown in the following screenshot.
+The Rent status is determined from the settings shown in the following screenshot.

 ![RealHomes Documentation](images/widgets/mc-rent-status-customizer.png)